HoussemEddineChaouch/MyPortfolio/README.md

 ## 👋 Introduction
 * Welcome to my portfolio website!
-This project showcases my skills, experiences, and projects in the field of [insert relevant field or industry].
+This project showcases my skills, experiences, and projects in the field of Web Devlopment && Graphic Design .
 Whether you're a potential employer, collaborator, or just curious about my work, this platform provides a comprehensive overview of my capabilities.

 ## 🗝️ Key Highlights